 - Ample on both counts.

-- Supplies are easily obtained in the villages along the way, and meals can be arranged at all of the mountain huts (though not necessarily cheaply).
+- Supplies can be obtained in the villages along the way.
+Meals can also be arranged at all of the mountain huts (though not necessarily cheaply).
 Unless you choose to, you’ll never have to carry more than a couple of days food at a time.
 See the Cicerone Guide for details.

 Route / Conditions :

-- A well marked trail from start to finish.
-From a navigational perspective, chances are all you will need are the sketch maps and trekking notes in the Cicerone guidebook.
-Nonetheless, I would highly recommend picking up the aforementioned topographic sheets as well.
+- Navigation: A well marked trail from start to finish.
+From a navigational perspective, chances are all you will need are the sketch maps and trekking notes in the Cicerone guidebook (as well as a compass and/or GPS).
+However, if you’re interested in doing some side trips and/or just like a little more in the way of detail, I highly recommend picking up the aforementioned topographic sheets.

-- Although it may be easy to follow, the Haute Route is nonetheless a physically challenging trail.
-Hikers cross 11 passes and negotiate more than 12,000 metres (39,370 ft) of combined altitude gain and loss .
+- Elevation: Although it may be easy to follow, the Haute Route is nonetheless a physically demanding trail.
+During its entirety, hikers will cross 11 mountain passes and negotiate more than 12,000 metres (39,370 ft) of combined altitude gain and loss .

 - There are various route options along the way.
 Given reasonable weather, “not to be missed” stages/alternates include: